|

 Sydney’s Northern Beaches

-On the north side of Sydney harbour, there are more enticing beaches along the Pacific coastline from Manly to Palm Beach.
+On the north side of Sydney Harbour, there are more enticing beaches along the Pacific coastline from Manly to Palm Beach.
 Sydney’s Northern Beaches are well served by buses from the city centre and from Manly.
 They are one of the best places to stay in Sydney outside the CBD.
+Families will enjoy a beach holiday and couples can chill out and enjoy the Sydney beach vibe.

 Manly Beach